tot-ra/vector-bible/README.md

 </details>

 ### 4. Redis
-- ✅ Redis is very fast for insertion
 - ✅ As we use redis-stack, it came with redis-insight UI bundled.
 UI is nice, but not vector-specific.
 Can't see indexes or visualize embeddings.
 - 🟡 API/Command syntax was not intuitive, had to spend too much time reverse-engineering it from docs and examples.
 `redis.exceptions.ResponseError: Property vector_score not loaded nor in schema` while trying to search - index and query need to match
 - 🟡 `unknown command 'JSON.SET'` while using `redis` image, likely related to JSON extension, had to switch to `redis-stack` image.
-- 🟡 for some reason ingestion took in only 21k rows instead of 24k
 - 🟡 custom license
 - ❌ Redis failed to ingest all rows (maybe I did some misconfiguration?).
   `redis.exceptions.BusyLoadingError: Redis is loading the dataset in memory` random error while loading dataset at 336K rows and 8.6GB of memory;